 Version Updates vs. Infrastructure Changes

 Version Updates cover a major portion of the potential changes that can impact your CIMcloud application.
 There are additional enhancements and changes that occur “under the hood” that impact the operations of your application.
-We generally classify these are “Infrastructure Changes”.
+We generally classify these as “Infrastructure Changes”.
 We make them with the intent of improving the overall delivery of the CIMcloud application.
 These changes could include data center changes, low level software version updates (i.e. Windows, Docker, Kubernetes, SQL Server, Linux, SOLR, etc), hardware / equipment install and updates, etc.

 Our goal is to make these changes behind the scenes so you never have to see them or know about them.
 If there are material, known risks to your CIMcloud platform’s operational stability associated with these types of changes, we will typically notify you that infrastructure upgrades are occurring (including a time window and expected risks to you).
 You will likely not be needed for any of these changes, but we want to acknowledge that they exist and distinguish them from the Version Update changes discussed in this article.